Recon-Fuzz/recon-docs/src/chimera_framework.md

 - `BeforeAfter.sol`
 - `CryticTester.sol`

 When you build your handlers using Recon these files get automatically generated and populated for you.
-To use the framework in your project, you just need to add these files that get generated for you and add the [Chimera dependency](https://github.com/Recon-Fuzz/chimera) to your project:
+To use the framework in your project, you just need to download these files that get generated for you and add the [Chimera dependency](https://github.com/Recon-Fuzz/chimera) to your project:

 ```bash
 forge install Recon-Fuzz/chimera